Heydar Aliyev Order: Description

 Mentioned elements are mounted to the large chain with plates decorated with 112 brilliants (16 plates with 7 brilliants on each).
 The rear side of the order is polished and has an engraved order number and an element to wear it on.

 Recipients

 The order is awarded rarely.
-Following persons were awarded the order until the beginning of 03.09.2014:
+The following persons were awarded the order until the beginning of 03.09.2014: